 Maintenance Costs

 Fixie bikes are less complicated than road bikes in terms of their build.
-Naturally, you are likely to incur fewer maintenance costs for your fixie bike if you take good care of it.
-Moreover, since fixed gear bikes have fewer parts or gears than their road bike counterparts, you will typically have excellent quality replacements put onto your fixed gear bike even on a budget.
+Naturally, you are likely to incur fewer maintenance costs for your fixed gear bike if you take good care of it.
+Moreover, since fixed gear bikes have fewer parts or gears than their road bike counterparts, most fixed gear riders will typically have excellent quality replacements put onto your fixed gear bike even on a budget.

 So in regards to maintenance costs, you'll likely save much more by getting a Fixie or Single Speed bike.